2008 Tripura Legislative Assembly election

 The Communist Party of India (Marxist) (CPI(M))-led alliance, the Left Front, retained control of the Assembly by winning 49 seats and securing a more than a two-thirds majority.
 This provided the CPI(M) with a fourth consecutive governing term.

-CPI(M) leader Manik Sarkar was sworn in as the Chief Minister of Tripura for the fourth time on 10 March 2008 along with 11 other cabinet Ministers.
+CPI(M) leader Manik Sarkar was sworn in as the Chief Minister of Tripura for the fourth time on 10 March 2008 along with 11 cabinet Ministers.

+Contesting parties

+312 candidates registered to contest the election.

 Highlights

 Election to the Tripura Legislative Assembly were held on February 23, 2008.
 The election were held in a single phase for all the 60 assembly constituencies.